tiepdotme/samwize.com/_posts/2020-06-08-42-most-common-swiftui-api-modifiers-that-i-cant-remember.markdown

 ## Select an item using Picker in a Form

-Picker can show the currently selected item, but somehow only works of the selection is Int/String.
+Picker can show the currently selected item, but somehow only works if the selection is Int/String.

 ```swift
 // Assuming we have an enum to represent the list of items